-Cases and Class Participation (20%): There will be four case studies during the course, which we will discuss in class after the relevant topic is covered.
+Cases and Class Participation (30%): There will be three case studies during the course, which we will discuss in class after the relevant topic is covered.
+All students should present write-ups to questions posted beforehand.
 All students will be split in teams for case preparation.
 It is essential to prepare for each case and answer the assigned questions.
 Each team should sign up for leading one in-class presentation, and be active during presentations of other teams.
 Full grade for this part includes written answers to cases and in-class discussions.

-Final Exam (80%): A comprehensive exam
+Final Exam (70%): A comprehensive exam